 In 2013, the Bank entered into an operating lease agreement for its main banking office.
 This lease commenced November 2013 and has a ten-year term with an additional five-year option period.
-Rent expense for the years ended December 31, 2016 and 2015 was \$117,000 and \$79,000, respectively.
+In 2016, the Bank entered into an operating lease agreement for its branch in Intercourse.
+This lease commenced August 2016 and has a ten-year term with two additional five-year option periods.
+In 2017, the Bank entered into an operating lease agreement for its limited purpose office in Paradise.
+This lease commenced June 2017 and has a five-year term with two additional five-year option periods.
+Rent expense for the years ended December 31, 2017 and 2016 was \$178,000 and \$117,000, respectively.